nautobot/nautobot/nautobot/docs/user-guides/getting-started/interfaces.md

 ![](../images/getting-started-nautobot-ui/18-assign-device-type.png)

-> NOTE: **Device Type** properties only apply to **new** instantiations of Devices from the Type;
+!!! note
-> Devices created prior to a modification of the Device Type will not inherit the changes retroactively
+    **Device Type** properties only apply to **new** instantiations of Devices from the Type; Devices created prior to a modification of the Device Type will not inherit the changes retroactively

 ## Specify the LAG Components on the Device